System-atic SEAS Change Strategy

-We use the “80/20” rule—comprehensively reviewing the main alternatives, in order to select a limited number of plan goals, policies & programs, which together move the needle—on a statewide and eventually nationwide basis.
+We use the “80/20” rule—comprehensively reviewing the main alternatives, in order to select a small number of integrated plan goals, policies & programs.
+Together, these system-atically move the needle—on a statewide and eventually nationwide basis.

-As part of this, we use our SEAS Change theory framework in everything we do: any plan or policy or program, which we advocate for and get implemented, must be: super-Scalable, extremely Effective, Affordable for all, & sustainably Self-funding [S-E-A-S].
+We use our SEAS Change theory framework in everything we do: virtually any plan or policy or program, which we advocate for and get implemented must be: super-Scalable, extremely Effective, Affordable for all, & sustainably Self-funding [S-E-A-S].

 Many programs can have an impact on a small scale of several hundred or thousand people.
-But with 1 of 3 children heading for diabetes as adults—2 of 3 projected to have some type of chronic health conditions—we must focus increasingly on programs that can be scaled up to millions of children.
-In addition, it is only realistic to operate programs at this scale in school settings, which already have hundreds or thousands of children in attendance—being transported, taught & fed daily, with the vast majority of the costs already paid for—with the option to readily add incremental staff, equipment & facilities for physical education & activity, and nutrition & other health education.
+But with 1 of 3 lower-income children heading for diabetes as adults—and 2/3 of all adults projected to have some type of chronic health conditions, at ever-younger ages—we must focus increasingly on strategies that can be scaled up to millions of people.
+This makes the K-12 setting essential—a once-in-a-lifetime 13-year-long “captive audience”—already being transported, taught & fed daily, with the vast majority of the costs already paid for—with the option to readily add incremental staff, equipment & facilities for physical education & activity, nutrition & other health education, and social-emotional learning.

 We focus on programs proven to achieve world-changing, evidence-based outcomes.
-We have a commitment to excellence, including understanding local needs and contexts, high quality service delivery, and continuous improvement.
-Transparency and accountability, including performance measurement and independent evaluations, are essential to demonstrate success to funders, political leaders, and the public, and maintain financial and political support.
+We have a commitment to excellence, including understanding local needs and contexts, high quality service delivery, on-going support, and continuous improvement.
+Transparency and accountability, including regular performance measurement and objective evaluations, are essential to demonstrate success to funders, political leaders, and the public, and maintain financial and political support.